root-project/web/manual/trees/index.md

    caption="Scatterplot of the variables Age and Cost."
 %}

-Note, that not each (x,y) point on a scatterplot represents two values in your n−tuple.
+Note that not each `(x,y) point on a scatterplot represents two values in your N−tuple.
 In fact, the scatterplot is a grid and each square in the grid is randomly populated with a density of dots that’s proportional to the number of values in that grid.

 ## Branches

 You can organize columns, this is branches, of a tree with the {% include ref class="TBranch" %} class.
 A variable on a `TBranch` is called a leaf ({% include ref class="TLeaf" %}).
+If two variables are independent and it is certain that the variables will not be used together, they should be placed on separate branches.

 The branch type differs by what is stored in it.
 A branch can contain the following data: